1. The Netherlands

-Belgium legalized gay marriages shortly after the Netherlands in 2003.
+Belgium legalized gay marriage shortly after the Netherlands in 2003.

 3 and 4.
 Spain and Canada

-In 2005 the first same-sex couple married in Spain.
+The first same-sex couple married in Spain in 2005.
 National legislation was passed in Canada to allow for same-sex marriage in 2005.

 5. South Africa

-South Africa was the first African country to legalize gay marriage.
-This became legal in 2006.
+South Africa was the first African country to legalize gay marriage in 2006.

 6 and 7.
 Norway and Sweden